Aqa As Philosophy Past Papers

 Step 1: Familiarization:

 Begin by working through a complete past paper under timed conditions.
-This will simulate the exam environment and reveal areas where you need to improve.
+Now, this will simulate the exam environment and reveal areas where you need to improve.
 Don't worry about achieving a perfect score at this stage; focus on identifying your strengths and weaknesses.

 Step 2: Detailed Analysis: